2 Samuel Chapter 2 Summary

 3. Where else is Jabesh-Gilead (verses 4-7) mentioned in Scripture?
 Why is knowing the history of this town important for this story?

 5. Abner makes Ish-bosheth, Saul’s son, king over Israel in verse 8.
 What implications does this have for the unity of Israel and David’s kingship?
-The 12 tribes would soon be reunited, but how do you think this effected the relationship between the north and the south long-term?
+The 12 tribes would soon be reunited, but how do you think this affected the relationship between the North and the South long term?

-6. Why do you think Abner did this despite knowing that David was annointed by Samuel as king of Israel?
+6. Why do you think Abner did this despite knowing that David was anointed by Samuel as king of Israel?
 When was a time when you knowingly disobeyed the Lord like Abner?

 7. In the prelude to the battle taking place in verses 14-16, the men were seemingly so focused on killing their opponents that they neglected to protect themselves from attack.
 How does anger lead to sin and destruction?
-When was a time where you were so focused on success that you allowed satan to attack you?
+When was a time when you were so focused on success that you allowed Satan to attack you?

 8. How does Abner show himself to be a coward just like Saul?
 If he was such a coward, why do you think he was so ready to have his army spill blood?

-9. Abner's plea in verse 26 is pathetic considering that just a few verses before, he was urging 24 young men kill each other before him as a "warm up" to the battle (verse 14).
+9. Abner's plea in verse 26 is pathetic, considering that just a few verses before, he was urging 24 young men to kill each other before him as a "warm-up" to the battle (verse 14).
 Why did he suddenly have a change of heart?
-When have you had to come face-to-face with your consequences like this?
+When have you had to come face to face with your consequences like this?
 How did the Lord change your heart through this?

 Key Words/Phrase